joost-morsink/Rest/docs/arch.md

 * `IAuthorizationProvider`, by implementation in a security library.

 ## ASP.Net core {#ASP}
-The Biz.Morsink.Rest.AspNetCore is a library that provides a binding between ASP.Net Core 2.0 and the Rest library.
+The Biz.Morsink.Rest.AspNetCore project is a library that provides a binding between ASP.Net Core 2.0 and the Rest library.
 It adds the following important concepts that are specific to ASP.Net Core:
 * `IRestIdentityProvider`.
   Extends `IIdentityProvider` with specific methods for parsing paths and converting identity values to paths.